Getting Started

 All GCA classes are conducted using a combination of asynchronous and synchronous (“real-time”) components.
 The combination of asynchronous and synchronous assignments may vary based on the course.

-Courses contain asynchronous reading assignments, activities, assessments and videos, as well as synchronous ‘live’ class sessions conducted by the teacher at predefined times.
+Courses contain asynchronous reading assignments, activities, assessments, and videos, as well as synchronous (live) class sessions conducted by the teacher at predefined times.
 All live core content class sessions are recorded, so students may access sessions for review, as needed.
-We have both required and encouraged ‘live’ class sessions depending on a student’s academic proficiency level.
-Small group and 1:1 class sessions are not recorded, since those are individualized to a particular student’s academic needs.
+Both required and encouraged live class sessions are utilized, depending on a student’s academic proficiency level.
+Small group and one-on-one (1:1) class sessions are not recorded since they are individualized to a particular student’s academic needs.

-Central to these synchronous sessions is the online classroom technology our teachers use, which provides a whiteboard for live online instruction, the ability to conduct multi-student discussions and collaborative activities, and space for instructional slides, as well as file and video sharing.
+Central to these synchronous (live) sessions is the online classroom technology our teachers use, which provides a whiteboard for live online instruction, the ability to conduct multi-student discussions and collaborative activities, space for instructional slides, and video sharing.
 This technology enables teachers and students to engage in live virtual discussion as if they were in a physical classroom.
-Attendance requirements for ‘live’ class sessions is based on the student’s academic proficiency level, their timeliness at completing assignments/ assessments, and/or their adherence to school procedures and policies.
-In cases where a scheduling conflict prevents a student from attending a required ‘live’ class session, students must notify their Compliance Specialist in advance, provide an acceptable excuse if applicable, and they must watch the recording.
-It is highly encouraged that students either attend live class sessions or watch the recordings of the live class sessions regardless of whether they have earned full flexibility or not.
-Students who are required to attend ‘live’ class sessions will be counted absent if not in attendance.
+Attendance requirements for ‘live’ class sessions is based on the student’s academic proficiency level, evidence of completing assignments/assessments in a timely manner, and/or their adherence to school procedures and policies.
+In cases where a scheduling conflict prevents a student from attending a required live class session, students must notify their Attendance Specialist in advance, provide an acceptable excuse if applicable, and they must watch the recording.
+Students are highly encouraged to attend live class sessions or watch the recordings of the live class sessions regardless of whether they have earned full flexibility or not.
+Students who are required to attend live class sessions will be counted absent if not in attendance for the entire class period.
 Note: Watching recordings does not remove the missed session(s) (i.e. absences) that students may accrue during the school year if the absences are not excused.

-Our faculty members also use ‘live’ class session tool for small group remediation sessions, one-on-one tutoring sessions, and parent-teacher meetings.
-These particular ‘live’ class sessions may or may not be recorded at the discretion of the host.
+Our faculty members also use live class session tools for small group remediation sessions, 1:1 tutoring sessions, and parent-teacher meetings.
+These particular live class sessions may or may not be recorded at the discretion of the host.

 STUDENT ONBOARDING PROGRAM

-To facilitate a successful virtual education experience for your student, Georgia Cyber Academy has implemented a student onboarding program, Strong Start, to ease new students into the online learning environment and to prepare them for the start of school.
-This program will only commence AFTER the student has completed the enrollment and admissions process.
-Typically, the program begins mid-July and must be completed before your student can attend classes.
-However, onboarding may differ, depending on the student’s grade level and when they start school.
-Please expect a welcome e-mail and phone call from your Family Engagement Liaison (FEL) before the first day of school.
+To facilitate a successful virtual education experience for your student, Georgia Cyber Academy has implemented a student onboarding program (Strong Start) to ease new students and learning coaches into the online learning environment and to prepare them for the start of school.
+This program will only commence AFTER the student has completed the enrollment process and has been admitted.
+Typically, the program begins mid-July and must be completed before your student can attend classes; however, onboarding may differ, depending on the student’s grade level and when they start school.
+Please expect a welcome email and phone call from your Family Engagement Liaison (FEL) before the first day of school.
+Students with a start date after the first day of school can expect a welcome email and phone call prior to their start date.

-Stay Strong is our on-boarding program for our re-enrolling existing students.
+Re-registering students also participate in Strong Start and complete on-boarding components specific to existing students.
 This program will introduce existing students to new curriculums (if any), platform changes (if any), procedural/policy amendments (if any), and inform them of the school’s expectations for the upcoming school year as well as be a resource for the entire year.
 This will better prepare them for the start of school and allow many of the typical start of school tasks to be completed prior to the first day of school.
-Your FEL will contact you before the start of school with instructions of how to access the Stay Strong course.
+Your FEL will contact you before the start of school with instructions of how to access the Strong Start course.

 During the first month of school, students and parents should plan to attend a Learning Coach Live Help and Technology Training virtual session, as well as their teachers’ scheduled course orientations.
-A recording and/or documents of the Learning Coach Live Help and Technology Training virtual session will be posted on the Georgia Cyber Academy website located at www.georgiacyber.org/calendars.
+A recording and/or documents of the Learning Coach Live Help and Technology Training virtual session will be posted on the Calendars section of the website.

 ROLE OF PARENT/LEARNING COACH

 Georgia Cyber Academy students access their learning resources online.
-While school faculty and staff support student learning, there is still a need for support and guidance from an adult who is physically present with the student to supervise and monitor progress throughout the school day and year.
-Georgia Cyber Academy refers to this “at home” role as Learning Coach.
+While school faculty and staff support student learning, there is still a need for support and guidance from an adult who is physically present with the student who will supervise and monitor progress throughout the school day and year.
+Georgia Cyber Academy refers to this “at home” role as the Learning Coach.
 Most frequently the Learning Coach is a parent, but it can also be a tutor or other designated adult responsible for the student’s day-to-day learning supervision.
-Parents are asked to identify the designated Learning Coach, who faculty/ staff will communicate with throughout the school year.
+Parents are asked to identify the designated Learning Coach, who faculty and staff will communicate with throughout the school year.

 LIVE INTERACTION

-Live interaction and conversation through chat, video, mic, or via phone is required to some extent for all students.
+Live interaction, which can include, but is not limited to student to teacher/administration & parent/guardian/LC to teacher/administration, and conversation through chat, video, microphone, or phone is required for all students.
 Depending on the proficiency level of the student that can be more or less live interaction.
 Students who login to class and are consistently not responsive to teachers may be referred to the counseling department, a behavior interventionist, and/or their principal to determine what barriers might exist to preclude participation and how any issues may be addressed.
-Learning coaches (parent/legal guardian or designated adult) are required to some extent to converse with staff regarding their student on a regular basis as well.
+Learning coaches (parent/legal guardian or designated adult) are required to converse with staff regarding their student on a regular basis.

 Our faculty teach online live classes just like in a traditional school model.
 Students that attend live classes interact with the teacher and other students.
-All classes are recorded, so students can refer to them if needed.
-Additionally, there are online live small groups, instructional support classes, and open offices.
+Classes are recorded, so students can refer to them if needed.
+Additionally, there are online live small group sessions, instructional support classes, and open offices.
 There is a combination of online and off-line work and projects to complete and turn in with due dates.

-Students that are doing well and have demonstrated a proficiency level that is consistent with or above their assigned grade level, are following school policies, and completing all assignments/tests on time are afforded more flexibility and may view recorded classes when they miss live classes instead of being required to attend all live sessions on a set schedule.
+Students that are doing well and have demonstrated a proficiency level which is consistent with or above their assigned grade level, are following school policies, and are completing all assignments/tests on time are afforded more flexibility and may view recorded classes when they miss live classes instead of being required to attend all live sessions on a set schedule.
+Determinations will take effect at the start of each semester.

-Field trips, face to face social events, online clubs, and all-school in-person events/outings are optional, but highly encouraged.
+Field trips, face to face social events, online clubs, and district-wide in-person events/outings are optional, but highly encouraged.

-If a student is having difficulties learning the material or being compliant to school policies, there will be additional interaction required.
+A student who is having difficulty demonstrating mastery of content or being compliant with school policies will require additional interaction.
 Parents/legal guardians/learning coaches should be prepared to attend all conferences and meetings regarding discussions/concerns/issues/academic decisions about their student as may be required.
 These conferences and/or meetings may be held in person, by telephone, and/or by video conference.

-Other exams may be mandatory and may require face to face/in-person participation or be monitored virtually on camera and mic.
+Other exams may be mandatory and may require face-to-face/in-person participation or be monitored virtually on camera and mic.
 For other mandatory exams, opt-outs are not permitted.
-These exams include but are not limited to Interim Assessments, Beacon Assessments, GAA, ACCESS, WIDA, NWEA MAP Assessments, i-Ready Diagnostics, WriteScore exams, Final Exams, CogAT, etc.
+These exams include but are not limited to Interim Assessments, GAA, ACCESS, WIDA, NWEA MAP Assessments, i-Ready Diagnostics, WriteScore exams, Final Exams, CogAT, etc.

-GCA requires all students to be on camera, with their mic on, and their device monitored for the entirety of most assessments/tests/exams, regardless of proficiency level.
-Students’ faces must be unobstructed and visible on camera during the entirety of the testing/assessment/exam period.
-If the student is not monitored on camera, then face to face/in-person participation will be required to take these tests/assessments/exams as well.
-Assessments/tests/exams may be invalidated by the teacher or administration if the student is not on camera and mic the entire time the student is taking the assessments/tests/exams.
+GCA requires all students to be on camera, with their microphone on, and their device monitored for the entirety of most assessments/tests/exams, regardless of proficiency level.
+The student’s face must be unobstructed and visible on camera during the entirety of the testing/assessment/exam period.
+If the student is not monitored on camera, then face-to-face/in-person participation will be required for these tests/assessments/exams as well.
+Assessments/tests/exams may be invalidated by the teacher or administration if the student is not on camera and microphone the entire time the student is taking the assessments/tests/exams.
 In most cases the student may be allowed to take a make-up assessment/test/exam when this occurs.
 If a valid monitored assessment/test/exam is not submitted within the prescribed time period, then the student will receive a zero for the assessment/test/exam.

 SCHOOL PROPERTY AND SUPPLIES

-Georgia Cyber Academy provides academic support tools, equipment, and assistive technology when warranted and at its sole discretion.
+Georgia Cyber Academy (GCA) provides academic support tools, equipment, and assistive technology when warranted and at its sole discretion.
 At present, all the programs/curriculums that GCA currently utilizes are online without a need for physical books and/or equipment.
-Georgia Cyber Academy provides loaner computers and printers to families upon request (see below under section Computer Policy).
-Hot spots for internet service may be provided to families in financial need provided that their student attends class and is compliant to all GCA requirements, rules, procedures, and policies (see below in section Hot Spots and Internet Service Provider (ISP) Supplement Program).
+Georgia Cyber Academy provides loaner computers and printers to families upon request (see the Computer Policy section).
+Hotspots for internet service may be provided to families in financial need if their student attends class and is compliant to all GCA requirements, rules, procedures, and policies (see Hotspots and Internet Service Provider (ISP) Supplement Program section).
 These materials are school property and must be kept in good condition.
 Damage incurred to school property beyond normal wear and tear is subject to disciplinary action and/or replacement of equipment at the family’s expense.

-Facilities that are used for Georgia Cyber Academy outings are considered school property, and the same expectations we have for equipment and materials apply to the Georgia Cyber Academy outing facilities.
+Facilities that are used for Georgia Cyber Academy outings are considered school property, and the same materials and equipment expectations apply to the facilities where Georgia Cyber Academy outings occur.

 Parents are responsible for the repair or replacement of all lost, stolen, or damaged school property.
 A list of property to return will be provided to parents upon withdrawal or graduation if it exceeds a computer, printer, and hotspot.
-A list will not be provided for a computer, printer, and/or hot spot as those must be returned upon withdrawal or graduation for all students.
+A list will be provided for a computer, printer, and/or hotspot as those must be returned upon withdrawal or graduation for all students.
 All property and equipment must be returned in good, working condition upon withdrawal from the program.
-Please contact 404-334-4790 *8 and request a shipping label to return equipment.
+Please contact 404-334-4790 Ext.8 and request a shipping label to return equipment.

 Any printed materials that may be provided are copyrighted, and unauthorized copying of those materials is a copyright infringement.